 Relationships are associations between entities.
 Typically, a relationship is indicated by a verb connecting two or more entities.
 For example: employees are assigned to projects As relationships are identified they should be classified in terms of cardinality, optionality, direction, and dependence.
 As a result of defining the relationships, some relationships may be dropped and new relationships added.
 Cardinality quantifies the relationships between entities by measuring how many instances of one entity are related to a single instance of another.
 To determine the cardinality, assume the existence of an instance of one of the entities.
-The logical association among entities is called relationship.
+The logical association among entities is called relationship The overall logical structure (schema) of a database can be expressed graphically by an E-R diagram.as